 - Thinking Up Portals: Can manifest Corridors of Darkness.
 Notably, she can do so even after she has merged with Kairi.

-- Voluntary Shapeshifting/Master of Illusion: It is unclear which one it is, but NaminÚ, like DiZ, can change her appearance with the power of darkness.
-She only uses this in order to change into the form of Kairi, however, so the extent of changes she can make is unknown, and she cannot hide her "light vs. darkness" scent.
+- Voluntary Shapeshifting: It is unclear whether she's this or a Master of Illusion, but Naminé, much like DiZ, can change her appearance with the power of darkness.
+She only uses this in order to change into the form of Kairi, so while the extent of changes she can make is unknown, she could not hide her "light vs. darkness" scent.

-Hayner Voiced By: Kazunori Sasaki (Japanese), Justin Cowden (English)
+Hayner: Kazunori Sasaki (Japanese), Justin Cowden (English), Zachary Gordon (English, III)

-Pence Voiced By: Hayato Taya (Japanese), Sean Marquette (English)
+Pence: Hayato Taya (Japanese), Sean Marquette (English), Tristian Chase (English, III)

-Olette Voiced By: Yuka Hirasawa (Japanese), Jessica DiCicco (English)
+Olette: Yuka Hirasawa (Japanese), Jessica DiCicco (English), Ashley Boettcher (English, III)